 Write For Your Customer

 Write content for your customer.
 You don’t have to spend too much time or overly invest in the buyer’s journey as long as you write content that your customer will find interesting.
 Do add a call-to-action and the option to subscribe to your newsletter.
 Once you’ve developed your content marketing, you can then to move to invest in the nurturing funnel.

 Unsure where to start?
 Start by answering some of the questions your customer or the general public has about your product.
 Your answer may be picked up by Alexa or your smartphone!

-Interested in content marketing for your company?
-Contact us, we’re your team!
+Are you interested in content marketing for your company?
+Contact us; we’re your team!